 “I’m still rocking this program you have opened my eyes to!
 I feel really good.
 Not only do I see the physical changes but so does my wife.
 The duration is perfect for my schedule.
 I love the program! ” Jay, New Hampshire USA

-This post will go over how to improve functional fitness via resistance exercise in 45 minutes twice a week.
+This post will go over how to improve functional fitness via progressive resistance exercise in 45 minutes twice a week.

 Related Content on how to achieve fitness over 50: